awsdocs/aws-doc-sdk-examples/getting_started_scenarios/redshift_scenario/SPECIFICATION.md

 ## Scenario Program Flow
 The SDK getting started scenario executes the following steps:
+1. Prompts the for a user name and password.
-1. Prompts the user for a unique cluster ID or use the default value.
+2. Prompts the user for a unique cluster ID or use the default value.
-2. Creates a Redshift cluster with the specified or default cluster ID using `redshiftClient.createCluster()`.
+2. Creates a Redshift cluster using `redshiftClient.createCluster()`.
 3. Waits until the Redshift cluster is available for use using `redshiftClient.describeClusters`.
 4. Lists all databases using the `redshiftDataClient.listDatabasesPaginator()`.
 5. Creates a table named "Movies" with fields ID, title, and year using `redshiftDataClient.executeStatement()`.